ashleychampagne/Web-Scraping-Toolkit/Twitter-with-Twint-Workflow.md

 If your project can be completed by gathering no more than 3,200 tweets from the past week and/or the future and you're not worried about anonymity or rate limitations then you should use [the Twitter API](https://github.com/ashleychampagne/Web-Scraping-Toolkit/blob/master/Twitter-API-Workflow.md).
 Otherwise, continue onward to learn how to use Twint.
 If you're interested, [here](https://www.youtube.com/watch?v=jzLJjbZVQ9s) is a video that expains most of the information covered in this workflow.
 ### Set Up:
-* Install Python 3.6 if you don't already have it.
+* Install Python if you don't already have it.
 You can find it [here](https://www.python.org/downloads/).
+This tutorial was last updated at Python version 3.10.
 * If you have not already, [install git](https://git-scm.com/downloads).
 * Open a new terminal.
 Enter the following commands one at a time.
     ~~~
     git clone https://github.com/twintproject/twint.git
     cd twint
+    pip3 install aiohttp==3.7.0
     pip3 install . -r requirements.txt
     ~~~
     This last command may take a number of minutes to execute.
 Your computer is accessing all of the Python libraries that Twint uses to mine Twitter data.

+    Now search for and open the file `cli.py` which will have been downloaded to your computer as part of the installation, inside a folder named `twint`.
+Open the file using a text editor and scroll to the very bottom of the file.
+You should see the following code a few lines up from the bottom:

+    ```
+    if float(version) < 3.6:
+        print("[-] TWINT requires Python version 3.6+.")
+        sys.exit(0)
+    ```
+    We need to comment this out to get Twint to work with our version of python.
+To do so, simply add a number sign character (hashtag) at the beginning of each line, so that it looks like this:
+    ```
+    #if float(version) < 3.6:
+        #print("[-] TWINT requires Python version 3.6+.")
+        #sys.exit(0)
+    ```

+    Now save and close the file.
+You are ready to continue!

 ### Using Twint:
 Now you're ready to begin searching Twitter and scraping Twitter data.
 Twint offers a variety if search parameters.
 For example, you can search for tweets from a specific user, time frame, geolocation, and/or for tweets containing specific words or phrases.
 You can combine multiple parameters to make your search more specific and useful.
 A full list of Twint's parameters and options can be found [here](https://github.com/twintproject/twint/wiki/Basic-usage).
 This workflow will proceed to explain how make a Twint search, explain some of the most useful parameters, and give a few examples.
 ##### Making a Twint Search